How to design software to fail

 4. Focus on reliability

-Knowing that software and cloud services failures are inevitable, the focus can shift to containing and recovering from those failures quickly to boost reliability.
+Knowing that software and cloud service failures are inevitable, the focus can shift to containing and recovering from those failures quickly to boost reliability.
 Engineering practices like fault modeling and fault injection are necessary elements of a continual release process that builds more reliable software and cloud systems.

 5. Build with elasticity

-If you’ve also set up automation as previously discussed, you can create a reactive system that adapts to changes in demand or load automatically.
+If you’ve also set up automation, as previously discussed, you can create a reactive system that adapts to changes in demand or load automatically.
 With this type of elasticity, flexibility, and reactivity in place, you can avoid failures due to system overloads.

-Lucidchart
+About Lucidchart

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.